What are the schools like?

 If you live in off-campus housing, you will most likely have to pay rent for the two months you are abroad.
 However, it may still be less expensive than living on campus.

 If you live on-campus you do not have to pay for the time you are abroad if you are open to returning to any available space in upper class housing.
 The space you selected at room selection is guaranteed for you for the semester you are not abroad.
 However, another student may be placed in that room while you are abroad.
 Please feel free to contact Housing directly for more detailed information.
 They can be reached at firstname.lastname@example.org or in Eickhoff 114.

 Are there scholarships or financial aid available?

 Financial aid can be used to cover housing and meal costs, just like when living on or near campus.
-There are also several scholarships available, including the Morton Winston Scholarship for Study Abroad (through TCNJ) and the US Department of State’s Gilman Scholarships.
-Additionally, the School of Education may be able to help cover the cost of the program.
+There are also several internal and external scholarships available, including the Morton Winston Scholarship for Study Abroad (through TCNJ) and the US Department of State’s Gilman Scholarships.
+For more information, visit Arlotto Family Center for Global Engagement’s scholarship page.

 Can I travel on the weekends?